microsoft/live-share-sdk/samples/typescript/21.react-media-template/README.md

 You can copy this URL and paste it into new browser tabs to test Live Share using a local server.\
 To test the side panel & video queue, you can replace your URL with `/sidepanel#{id}`.

+**Note:** if testing with HTTPS, such as when using a tunneling service like Ngrok, instead use the command `npm run start-https`.

 ### `npm run build`

 Builds the app for production to the `build` folder.\